shivaninja/Remote-Motor-Control-with-Image-Detection-Arduino-/README.md

 ```

-# This code supports I2C OLED Display Use this if you want Display
+# This code supports I2C OLED Display.
+Use this if you want Display
 ```
 #include <Wire.h>
 #include <Adafruit_GFX.h>